Fall 2015 – Summer 2016

-Physiology has its roots in many of the basic sciences including biology, chemistry, mathematics, and physics.
-Physiology overlaps with other biomedical sciences such as anatomy, biochemistry, pathology, pharmacology, psychology, and biomedical engineering, and is one of the prime contributors of basic scientific knowledge to the clinical medical sciences.
+Physiology has its roots in many of the basic sciences including biology, chemistry, mathematics, and physics, and overlaps with other biomedical sciences such as anatomy, biochemistry, pathology, pharmacology, psychology, and biomedical engineering.
+Physiology is one of the prime contributors of basic scientific knowledge to the clinical medical sciences.

 Graduates at the B.Sc. level have found rewarding careers in secondary school and CEGEP teaching, government service, and laboratory technical assistance such as in pharmaceutical houses, hospitals, and institutions of higher learning.
 Moreover, physiology provides an excellent background for medicine, dentistry or other postgraduate work, in such fields as physiology, experimental medicine, pharmacology, biochemistry, or physiological psychology.

-Academic advising is compulsory.
-All new students to the Department, Freshman and CEGEP, must see an adviser upon entering the program.
-Contact the Student Affairs Officer at 514-398-3689 for more information.
+All new students to the Department, Freshman and CEGEP, must contact the Student Affairs Officer at 514-398-3689 for advising.

 |Thomas M.S.
 Chang; B.Sc., M.D.,C.M., Ph.D.(McG.), F.R.C.P.(C)|